-Recent research by Adobe and Microsoft explored the relationship between CIOs and CMOs1, including some shared areas of focus:
+Recent research by Adobe and Microsoft explored the relationship between CIOs and CMOs,1 including some shared areas of focus:

-- 48% of CIOs and 46% of CMOs mentioned 'siloed data sources' as a challenge. - 48% of both CIOs and CMOs saw AI / ML as three times more important than other disruptive technologies.
+- 48 percent of CIOs and 46 percent of CMOs mentioned siloed data sources as a challenge. - 48 percent of both CIOs and CMOs saw AI and machine learning (ML) as three times more important than other disruptive technologies.